En Español (Spanish Version)

-Risk Factors for Alcohol Abuse and Alcoholism
+Risk Factors for Alcohol Use Disorder (AUD)

 A risk factor is anything that increases your likelihood of getting a disease or condition.

 with or without the risk factors listed below.
 However, the more risk factors you have, the greater your likelihood of developing AUD.
 If you have a number of risk factors, ask your doctor what you can do to reduce your risk.

 AUD is highest among young adults aged 18-35 years, but AUD can occur at any point in during a lifetime.

 The most common risk factors for AUD include: